pdspicer/invigilate/README.md

 // OR
 module.exports = { /* main export is an object */ };

-// ... logger is still available
-logger === module.exports.logger;
+// ...logger is still available logger === module.exports.logger;
 ```